akhealth/DevSecOpsMvp/demo-screencast/README.md

 # Demo Video

-To further our "road show" we'll record a video demo that tracks a change from picking up a story to deployment in a staging environment.
+To further our idea of a DevOps "road show" we'll record a screencast that tracks a change from starting work to deployment in a staging environment.

 Included:
 - [x] VSTS product backlog item